nvda-es/devguides_translation/original_docs/SwitchingFromJawsToNVDA.md

 3. After you name your profile, tab to the profile usage radio butttons. arrow down until you hear "say all".
 Hit *OK*

 while this profile is active, you need to complete the process by configuring the synthesizer while the say all profile is active.

+## Missing Info

+This guide is a community driven project and is ever expanding.
+If you have some experience of both JAWS and NVDA and think something's missing, feel free to add a section or revise out of date info.
+Spelling and grammar corrections are of course welcome.
+Please note that a Github account is required.

+After Editing, please  preview your changes and  fill in the edit summary box before submitting.